 - Brief review of what the Consortium can currently provide, and members’ benefits and expectations

-- At your table, generate a “wish list” of Consortium services moving forward
+- “Wish list” of Consortium services moving forward

 - Participants’ key take-aways

-- Develop a shared vision for what it takes to successfully implement district-wide digital conversion
+- Develop a shared vision for what it takes to successfully implement district-wide technology-rich innovations

 - Begin the networking process among Consortium members by sharing best practices and experiences about a few selected topics of special interest to the participants